linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 17 - Macroeconomic and Industry Analysis.md

 # Concept Check 17.4

-Determine the profits of Firm C in the three scenarios, assuming fixed costs of  $2 million and variable costs of$ 1.50 per unit.
+Determine the profits of Firm C in the three scenarios, assuming fixed costs of  \$2 million and variable costs of\$ 1.50 per unit.
 What are your conclusions regarding operating leverage and business risk?

 # Sector Rotation